aTan-aka-Xellos/knowledge-evaluation/DB Design.md

 Put simply, a relation is in 2NF if it is in 1NF and every non-prime attribute of the relation is dependent on the whole of every candidate key.

 #### Third normal form (3NF)

+All fields should depends on primary key only and not on other fields.

 Is a normal form that is used in normalizing a database design to reduce the duplication of data and ensure referential integrity by ensuring that:
 No non-prime (non-key) attribute is transitively dependent of any key i.e. no non-prime attribute depends on other non-prime attributes.
 All the non-prime attributes must depend on the primary key only.